 Asymmetric cryptography has given us the keys to an online kingdom: a world where we control what we share and what we own.
 But it’s up to us as builders to make this dream a reality.
 The status quo won’t change until everyone has a public-private key pair that can be used with ease.

 If we don’t take action soon, then third party gates will become a cage and we won’t be able to get out, because we let someone else hold our asymmetric keys.

 Digital wallets store sensitive secrets and billions of dollars.
-Threshold cryptography improves wallet security.
+SWORD uses threshold cryptography to improve wallet security.

 Secret Sharing: The Power of Polynomials

 Polynomials are a powerful tool for sharing secrets.